We’re going to look at the best Breville juicers available in the market.

-If you have kids, the large 1.1 quart juice jug will be able to serve 3 to 5 kids.
-It has a puree disk that can make baby food and sauces so it adds an element of versatility.
+If you have kids, the big 1.1-quart juice jug will be able to serve 3 to 5 kids.
+It has a puree disk that can make baby food and sauces, so it adds an element of versatility.

 Here’s a comparison between the Breville and Omega VRT…

-Surprisingly Breville extracted more juice that the Omega.
+Surprisingly Breville extracted more juice than the Omega.
 This feat in itself is impressive but at the expense of oxidation.
 Juice extracted by a Breville will last only 24 hours tops.

-Breville is a great brand that prides itself in quality and to a certain extent innovation with the micro-mesh and dual blade system.
+Breville is a great brand that prides itself in quality and to a specific extent innovation with the micro-mesh and dual blade system.

-If space is a concern then go with the BJE200XL because it has the smallest footprint.
+If space is a concern, then go with the BJE200XL because it has the smallest footprint.
 It only measures 16″ tall so it’ll fit even inside small kitchens.
-It’s also the cheapest of the 4 here.
+It’s also the cheapest of the four here.

-The BJE430SIL claims to make juice that you can store for 3 days.
-But take it with a grain of salt because there’s lot of air still goes into the juice thanks to the fast spinning blades.
+The BJE430SIL claims to make juice that you can store for three days.
+But take it with a grain of salt because there’s a lot of air still goes into the juice thanks to the fast-spinning blades.
 And this can also lead to oxidation.

 Lastly, the Breville BJE820XL is their latest product and most expensive.
 It comes with two blades – a standard cutting blade and puree blade.
 The latter can make smoothies, baby food, and sauces and makes this a versatile option.
 But it won’t be as good as a blender so don’t expect too much.